Try EDA#

 Install the EDA Playground

-To start the EDA Playground installation you need to provide a single variable - the domain name or IP address of the machine where you are installing the EDA Playground cluster.
+To configure the EDA Playground installation you need to provide a single variable - the domain name or IP address of the machine where you install EDA.

 - In case of a VM, it is the IP address or a domain name of the VM.